spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/install-and-configure-the-stripe-app-prerequisites.md

 ---
-title: SCCOS prerequisites for the Stripe app
+title: Install and configure the Stripe app prerequisites
 description: Find out about the SCCOS modules needed for the Stripe App to function and their configuration
-draft: true
 last_updated: Mar 20, 2024
 template: howto-guide-template
 related: